silentorb/marloth-story/workbench/twold/twold-issues.md

 # TWOLD Issues

+* James still needs a more focused goal and drive to propel him forward.
 * Who is the Christ character?
 Is it Tralvorkemen or a new representation?
 * How to include Drenodir in adventures without overshadowing the youths?
 * How is Jarvanis incorporated into the story?